MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 ## Perform work and store evidence

 You can upload evidence related to implementation and testing work, in the form of files or links, directly to the **Evidence** tab.
 This environment is a secure, centralized repository to help you demonstrate satisfaction of controls to meet compliance standards and regulations.
 Any user with read-only access can read content in this section.
-Only users with editing rights can upload and download files.
+Only users with editing rights can upload, download, and delete evidence.

 #### Upload evidence